Basic bank accounts

 Fee-paying card-based accounts

-There are a couple of bank or card-based accounts out there that don't credit check, so are open to all – they're another option if you don't want any of the basic bank accounts above, but they do tend to have some fees to get or use the accounts.
+There are a few bank or card-based accounts out there that don't credit check, so are open to all – they're another option if you don't want any of the basic bank accounts above, but they do tend to have some fees to get or use the accounts.
 Our top picks...

 Credit unions